lsst/templates/project_templates/technote_rst/testn-000/README.rst

 Remember that images and other types of assets should be stored in the ``_static/`` directory of this repository.
 See ``_static/README.rst`` for more information.

-The published technote at https://testn-000.lsst.io will be automatically rebuilt whenever you push your changes to the ``master`` branch on `GitHub <https://github.com/lsst/testn-000>`_.
+The published technote at https://testn-000.lsst.io will be automatically rebuilt whenever you push your changes to the ``main`` branch on `GitHub <https://github.com/lsst/testn-000>`_.

 Updating metadata
 =================